Keerthana-Selvam/Ambulance-Response-Optimization/README.md

 # Optimizing Ambulance Response Times
-This repository contains my MSc dissertation on **Optimizing Ambulance Response Times** for the Welsh Ambulance Service Trust (WAST).
+This repository is about **Optimizing Ambulance Response Times** for the Welsh Ambulance Service Trust (WAST).
 The project leverages advanced machine learning techniques, geospatial analysis, and time-series forecasting to identify bottlenecks in emergency medical services and proposes actionable strategies to improve operational efficiency and patient outcomes.

 ---